LexChien/AIAgent/README.md

 # AIAgent

+## Description
-AIAgent is an all-in-one AI integration project that connects multiple AI APIs, including Grok, Gemini, ChatGPT, and Copilot.
+AIAgent is an all-in-one AI integration project that connects multiple AI APIs, including **Grok, Gemini, ChatGPT, and Copilot**.
 This repository aims to provide a unified interface to interact with these models seamlessly, making AI-powered development more efficient and accessible.

+## Model Versions
+- **ChatGPT**: gpt-4o
+- **Gemini**: gemini-2.0 Flash
+- **Grok**: grok-2

 ## Features
 - Unified API wrapper for **Grok, Gemini, ChatGPT, and Copilot**.